 TLS/SSL certificate is installed on the server to encrypt the information that travels between the server and the browser.
 The server can be any type of server like LDAP server, web, app, or mail server on which authentication is needed for encrypting and decrypting the data.
 When a TLS certificate is on the website, the URL will start with HTTPS instead of plaintext HTTP.
-TLS certificates can be of different types like single domain, multi domain, wildcard SSL, multi domain wildcard SSL.
+TLS certificates can be of different types like single domain, multi-domain, wildcard SSL, and multi-domain wildcard SSL.

 Single Domain SSL: Single domain SSL only secures a single domain/subdomain with strong encryption.
 It is available at an affordable price and can be ideal for blogs, forums, and single domain websites.
 This certificate covers www and non-www versions, for example, www.domain.com and domain.com.

 Multi Domain SSL: Multi domain SSL aka SAN SSL certificate can secure multiple domains and subdomains at a very nominal price and this certificate can be installed on multiple servers.
-The certificate has the ability to safeguard up to 250 domains (depends on the provider).
-Below is an example of a multi domain SSL certificate.
+The certificate has the ability to safeguard up to 250 domains (depending on the provider).
+Below is an example of a multi-domain SSL certificate.

 Wildcard SSL: Wildcard SSL certificate is ideally for the protection of the first level of subdomains related to a primary domain.
 All subdomains will have the same level of encryption (SHA-2) as per the CAB/forum standards.
 You can add an unlimited number of subdomains to the wildcard SSL certificate without spending any extra penny.
 You can check the below example of wildcard SSL.